vikasmalik22/CarND-Vehicle-Detection/README.md

 ![Result](https://github.com/vikasmalik22/CarND-Vehicle-Detection/blob/master/output_images/Parameter_Results.PNG)

 First, I explored the colorspace **YCrCb** since this is what we used in the lesson and was giving good results.
 The first 12 combinations are in green color because here I only used every other second car image as many of the car images were repeating in the dataset given.
 I kept all the HOG channels and tried different combinations of orientations, pixels per cell, cells per block and spatial size and histogram bins.
-Even though many of these combinations give high accuracy but when I tried on running video there were many false positives and results were not upto the mark.
-The best results were given for c*ombination number 9 and 10 with orientation 9 and 12*.
+Even though many of these combinations give high accuracy but when I tried on running video there were many false positives and results were not upto the mark. *The best results were given for combination number 9 and 10 with orientation 9 and 12*.

 Then, I explored the results with other color spaces which are shown in blue color from cobination number 13 to 25 but this time using all the car images.
 That's why the car feature extraction is double than for those in green color.
 When not using the spatial binning and histogram bins (combination number 20-25) the highest accuracy came for colorspaces **YCrCb and YUV**.
 The accuracy for both the colorspaces were almost the same but training time for **YCrCb** is lesser.